 Georgia voters are set to elect a new governor in 2018.
-The primary election is on May 22.

-Learn Learn about how the candidates plan to take on the major issues facing the state.
+Learn about how the candidates plan to take on the major issues facing the state.

-Cagle: Would cut taxes by $100 million in the first 100 days of his administration and seek further tax cuts.
+Casey Cagle: Would cut taxes by $100 million in the first 100 days of his administration and seek further tax cuts.

-Kemp: Plans to put a cap on state spending, adjusted for growth and inflation and eliminate “wasteful” tax incentives.
+Brian Kemp: Plans to put a cap on state spending, adjusted for growth and inflation and eliminate “wasteful” tax incentives.

-Abrams: Wants to reverse the state tax rate cut enacted in this year’s legislative session in order to expand Medicaid.
+Stacey Abrams: Wants to reverse the state tax rate cut enacted in this year’s legislative session in order to expand Medicaid.
 Backs tax credit for lower-income families.

 Cagle: Says he is open to pursuing a waiver from the federal government in order to gain more money for Medicaid, so long as it includes a work requirement.